u5ele55/u5ele55/README.md

 ## Welcome to my page! [⚡️🐑](https://bulbapedia.bulbagarden.net/wiki/Mareep_(Pok%C3%A9mon))

 I am a second-year student of Applied Mathematics and Computer Science at St. Petersburg State Electrotechnical University.
-I like to develop mobile apps with Flutter and automate any kind of work.

 ### My knowledge